 If an employer has a paid leave policy that provides an amount of paid leave that meets or exceeds Arizona's earned paid sick time minimum requirements (and can be used for the same purposes and under the same conditions as the statutorily-required earned paid sick time), the employer is not required to provide additional earned paid sick time.
-See also May an employer offer more generous earned paid sick time policies than those required by the Act?
+See May an employer offer more generous earned paid sick time policies than those required by the Act?; see also What is equivalent paid time off?